Spinach and Feta Breakfast Sandwiches

 minutes

-Every week I try to prioritize prepping my breakfast ahead of time so I know I have a nourishing option ready for me.
-These easy, freezer-friendly sheet pan spinach and feta breakfast sandwiches are perfect for quickly reheating on your way out the door in the morning.
+Every week, I try to prioritize prepping my breakfast ahead of time, so I know I have a nourishing option ready for me.
+These easy, freezer-friendly sheet pan Spinach and Feta Breakfast Sandwiches are perfect for quickly reheating on your way out the door in the morning.
 Just pour everything onto a sheet pan, cut into even squares, assemble into sandwiches, and place in the freezer until you’re ready to enjoy.
 Reheat these in the microwave, air fryer, or oven!
+This recipe is featured in week 1 of my 2026 May Meal Prep Plan.

 Cook Mode